 There are many Bible study resources and tools that can help answer some of those questions.
 I recommend staying within the Bible itself at first.
-After you’ve had a chance to read or listen to it several times, check out some of the resources to see what other people have learned.
+After you’ve had a chance to read or listen to it several times, check out other resources to see what other people have learned.

 There are many resources out there, but here are a few to get you started:

 - There is a genre of books such as Introduction to the Old Testament or Introduction to the Old Testament.
-There are several good ones out there, but my absolute personal favorite is a bit more accessible to most people: Unlocking the Bible: Unlocking the Bible: A Unique Overview of the Whole Bible (You can check out the reviews on this link to Amazon – opens in a new window).
+There are several good ones out there, but my personal favorite is a bit easier to use: Unlocking the Bible: Unlocking the Bible: A Unique Overview of the Whole Bible (You can check out the reviews on this link to Amazon – opens in a new window).
 Be sure to check out the book and not the companion volume with charts, diagrams, and images.
 The covers look very similar.